alinz/example-react-native-redux/README.md

 This is a repo for starting a react-native app using Redux.

-There are some issues which it needs to be addressed:
+There are some issues which they need to be addressed in the future:
- - React-Native >= 0.16 use Babel 6 which doesn't support `Decorator` until until T2645 lands in Babel.
+ - React-Native >= 0.16 use Babel 6 which doesn't support `Decorator` until T2645 lands in Babel.
 So for binding your `connect` use the old style.

 instead of this: